vistart/Dockerfiles/README.md

 These images are all based on the official [php](https://hub.docker.com/_/php) images and the following extensions are enabled:
 - bcmath
 - intl
+- mcrypt (removed from PHP 8.1 and later)
 - mbstring
 - mysqli
 - redis